QuantumUPB/qssh/README.md

-# Custom GSSAPI Mechanism with QKD-Based Session Key Integration
+# QKD-Based Session Key Integration

 ## Overview

-This project implements a custom GSSAPI mechanism that integrates with OpenSSH to utilize session keys derived from Quantum Key Distribution (QKD) devices.
-The mechanism establishes a secure SSH connection using keys obtained from QKD devices, ensuring enhanced security through quantum-safe key exchange.

 The session key forming mechanism involves a protocol where three 256-bit keys are retrieved from the QKD devices.
 Specific parts of these keys are used for mutual authentication and to form the session key for the SSH session.